milhnl/vis-format/README.md

 #### `options`

+The options listed here are also available in the options field of a formatter.

 - `options.check_same` (`boolean|number`) — After formatting, to avoid updating
   the file, `vis-format` can compare the old and the new.
 If this is set to a number, that's the maximum size of the file for which it is enabled.
-This option is also available in the per-formatter options.
+- `options.on_save` (`boolean|function(win)`) — Enable a pre-save hook that
+  formats the file.
+If `on_save` is a function, it is run before saving to determine whether formatting is required.

 ### Bugs